zibalina007/Charts/README.md

 - types()

-  Returns an array of all the chart types available (can be filtered)
+  Returns an array of all the chart types available (can be filtered).

   ```
   // Return all the chart types available